 Can the custom field be applied to all content models?

-Yes, AnQi CMS allows you to add custom fields to the built-in 'Article Model' and 'Product Model', and also to create new content models and define exclusive fields for them.Each custom field belongs to a specific content model and will not be confused.
+Yes, Anqi CMS allows you to add custom fields to the built-in "article model" and "product model", and also create new content models and define exclusive fields for them.Each custom field belongs to a specific content model and does not confuse.

 How can you dynamically determine if a custom field exists in a template and display it?

-Modifying the 'Call Field' (i.e., database field name) of the custom field is a sensitive operation.In most cases, if this field already has data, directly modifying it will cause the original data to be inaccessible through the new field name, resulting in data loss or display errors.Suggest to make a data backup before modification, and try to avoid modifying the 'Call field' that has been put into use.If indeed a modification is required, it may be necessary to perform a database-level data migration, mapping the data of old fields to new fields, which usually requires the assistance of technical personnel.
+Modifying the "call field" (i.e., the database field name) of a custom field is a sensitive operation.In most cases, if this field already has data, direct modification will cause the original data to be inaccessible through the new field name, resulting in data loss or display errors.It is recommended to make a data backup before making changes and to avoid modifying the 'call field' that is already in use.If indeed a modification is required, it may be necessary to perform data migration at the database level, mapping data from old fields to new fields, which usually requires the assistance of technical personnel.